 Ray’s recording has spawned more versions than the number of ants on a Tennessee anthill.
 Elvis Presley.
 Jackie Wilson.
 Willie Nelson.
 Van Morrison (with his daughter Shana).
 Alison Krauss & The Jerry Douglas Band.
 Michael McDonald.
 Here’s Meryl Streep, proving yet once more that there’s nothing she can’t do stunningly well.
 Here’s the fetching Norah Jones with Wynton Marsalis.
 Here’s Ray singing it with Diana Krall.

 And of course we can’t wrap this up without paying homage to Richard Manuel of The Band.
 Rewind Ray Charles back to 1960, his first single for ABC, a Grammy-winning recording of ‘Georgia on My Mind’, a country-ish reading of the Hoagy Carmichael classic.
 We wrote recently about The Band’s ‘Rockin’ Chair’ and its roots in the Hoagy Carmichael ‘Rocking Chair’.
 The Band covered ‘Georgia on My Mind’ as well, and Richard’s version belies comparison with Ray’s.
 Ray is Ray Charles.
 Richard isn’t Pat Boone.
 He’s one fine, moving singer.

-Likewise with Richard Manuel’s ‘You Don’t Know Me’, performed here by a 1983 post-Band regrouping.
+Likewise with Richard Manuel’s ‘You Don’t Know Me’.
 Ray inspires Richard.
 Both versions are moving.